Goals

 What this goal means

 The nutrition side is simple in theory and easy to neglect in real life.
-Protein becomes more important with age.
+Protein matters more, not less.
 Resistance training matters more, not less.
-Recovery and sleep become harder to ignore.
-Weight control still matters, though the target is function first and aesthetics second.
+Sleep and recovery become less optional.
+Weight control still matters, but the target is capacity first and appearance second.

 Who this is for

 This page fits adults who want to stay strong, independent, and active for the long run.
-It also fits people in midlife who are starting to notice slower recovery, lower protein intake, creeping body fat, or less stable energy.
+It also fits people in midlife who are noticing slower recovery, lower protein intake, creeping body fat, or less stable energy.

 What to prioritize